 Dr. Luke E. O’Connor, M.D. was born on May 16th, 1929 in Brooklyn NY to Edward J. O’Connor and Ann (Broderick) O’Connor.
 The Family moved to Belle Harbor NY when Luke was young.
 He was educated in Parochial Schools, including St. Augustine High School in Brooklyn.
 He was also a proud graduate of Manhattan College in Riverdale, NY.
 Growing up in NY, Luke loved music and played the trumpet with a swing band.
 He said he could not join the Boy Scouts when he was young because he was always too busy playing his trumpet for weddings.
 Luke’s favorite job during his youth was working at The Rockaway Beaches.
 Luke was an avid Brooklyn Dodgers fan and, at age 90, could still name the starting lineup of the team including his favorite player, Jackie Robinson.
 Luke never got over the departure of the Brooklyn Dodgers for L.A.
 Upon college graduation, Luke went on to Medical School at University College Galway, Ireland.
 Luke loved going to school, loved Ireland, and loved the people he met from Ireland and many other countries.
 Luke made many friends during his years at school.

-To send flowers in memory of Luke E. O'Connor MD, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Luke E. O'Connor MD, please visit our Heartfelt Sympathies Store.

 When Luke returned from Ireland, he completed his medical training at St. Vincent’s Hospital in NYC, where he met the love of his life, Betty Jayne (Stenson) O’Connor.
 Luke and Betty Jayne were married for 62 years.
 Upon completing his residency, Luke entered the U.S. Army Medical Corps as a Captain.
 Luke served in Fitzsimmons Army hospital in Denver Colorado.
 While serving, Luke was called up twice in the Army Reserves.
 He was proud to serve his country.